ChloroProject-2023/regression-ml/README.md

 - **Description**: Uses the specified model to make predictions.
 - **Body Parameters**:
-  - `input`: A list of input features.
+  - `input`: A list (array) of number which has the same element length match the train dataset.
   - `user_id` (optional): Identifier for the user who will use the model.
 If not provided, the user who created the model will be used.

 ## Examples